 - Monthly, unlimited + smart pop-up recurring: Smart pop-up recurring will ask one-time donors to give a recurring contribution that is smaller than their initial donation.

 Another great feature in the form editor is social share.
-This lets you customize the content that will be shared on a donor’s Facebook and Twitter account when they choose to share their contribution on social media.
-It’s a simple way to catch the eye of potential supporters!
+This lets you customize the content that will be shared on a donor’s Facebook and Twitter account when they choose to share on social media that they donated.
+It’s a simple way to catch the eye of more potential supporters!
 To do this, open the "Social share" tab in the form editor and then fill in the fields.
 You can even create reusable and default social share settings here to save you time and effort in the future!
 Check out how to do that here.

 Lastly, you can also use the form editor to view your contribution form as different types of donors:

-Once you're done making changes to your form, make sure you click the orange "Publish changes" button to save them!
+Once you're done making changes to your form, make sure you click the green "Publish changes" button to save them!

 SHARE YOUR COMMUNITY FORM

-After publishing all of your changes, close the form editor by clicking on the grey X in the upper right-hand corner.
-You'll still be on the live preview of your form, but now you'll see a different menu.
-Click the "Promote" button here to start sharing your form!
+After publishing all of your changes, close the form editor by clicking on the X in the upper right-hand corner.
+You'll still be on the live preview of your form, but now you'll see the form navigation bar at the top.
+Click "More" and then "Promote" to start sharing your form!

-To send your form out to the world, just copy the link that’s generated on the top of the Promote page and paste it in an email, on your website, or anywhere else you’d like to fundraise.
+To send your form out to the world, just copy the link that’s generated on the top of the Promote page and paste it in an email, a social media post, or anywhere else you’d like to fundraise.

 This is also where you can create refcodes for your form.
 Refcodes are URL parameters that you can add to your community form links in order to collect useful data about where your donations are coming from.
 All you have to do is type a keyword into the Refcode box on this page, and a new link will be generated for your form.
 Then you can share that link like normal, and you’ll be able to track its performance on your form’s Statistics page (more about that in the next section, Data from community forms).

 There are endless uses for refcodes.
 For example, you could create refcodes for tweets, Facebook posts, and your website to track which platform brings in the most contributions.
-You can also create refcodes for individual volunteers that will be sharing your form to track their progress.
+You can also create refcodes for friends that will be sharing your form to track their progress.